Hermes Engravograph IM-3 / GM-3

 The accompanying Ratio Chart (See figure 5) can help you speed your choice of a ratio setting.
 The most common type sizes are shown in the left-hand column.
 The horizontal numbers indicate the various ratio settings.
 By matching both down and across the chart you will reach a desired finished engraved letter height.

 The height of the finished lettering is not the only value you need to consider.
 The pantograph reduces the width of the engraving by the same amount it reduces the height.
 In the example given above, suppose that you have assembled the Brass Master Copy Type lettering for the message you wish to engrave and it measures 10" across.
 The item you are engraving is a name badge of 3" width.
 Will the engraving fit on the badge?
 To find out, divide the length of the line of type by the ratio: 10" -.
 5 = 2.
 Thus, the width of the finished engraving will be 2 inches, small enough to fit on a name badge with room to spare on each side of the lettering as margins, to give the name badge an appealing look In actual practice, however, you probably will not bother with this simple calculation Instead, you will simply insert and center the copy into the Copy holding slide, as will be described further on.
 Then, by placing the tracing stylus in the extreme right and left portions of the copy, you will be able to visually determine how close the engraving tool comes to the edge of the engraving material.

-If the width of the engraving does not fit, you have three basic options:
+If the width of the engraving does not fit

 1. Use a larger name badge.